-Rainwater fittings Repair Category 2 Notes The rainwater fittings show signs of normal weathering with significant corrosion build up noted to cast iron downpipes.
+Rainwater fittings

+Repair Category 1

+Notes No significant defects were noted.

 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

-Main v valis
+Main v valls

-Repair Category Repair Category 1
+Repair Category 1

-Notes Main walls show signs of normal weathering typical with age.
+Notes Main walls show signs of normal weathering.
+Various cracking to pointing at cills was noted, this will require ongoing attention and maintenance in future.

-Windows, external doors and joinery Repair Category 3 Notes Timber windows show signs of heavy weathering and timber decay.
-These would benefit from being replaced as appropriate.
-Doors also show signs of age and wear and tear.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Windows, external doors and joinery Repair Category 1 Notes We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.